Engagement

 Vladimir Putin: Who is the man behind the power?
 Interview by Rebecca Levingston on ABC radio, 25 February 2022.

-Long interview with Jonathon Dallimore of the HTANSW on my new book Debates on Stalinism (June 2020)
+Debates on Stalinism.
+Interview with Jonathon Dallimore of the HTANSW on the launch of the new book (June 2020)

 Inside Story